-On June 30, 2015, the DOL announced the highly-anticipated proposed changes to the overtime regulation.
-Although there was much speculation about the DOL attempting to simplify the job duties tests for overtime exemptions, they made no such changes.
-Instead, the department proposed an increase in the salary level required for exemption to overtime from \$455 per week (\$23,660.00 per year) to \$970 per week (\$50,440.00 per year) for 2016.
-The DOL also increased the salary level for the exemption for highly compensated individuals from \$100,000.00 per year to \$122,148.00 per year.
+On June 30, 2015, the DOL announced the highly anticipated proposed changes to the overtime regulation.
+Although there was much speculation about the DOL attempting to simplify the job duties test for overtime exemption, they made no such changes.
+Instead, the department proposed an increase in the salary level required for exemption to overtime from \$455/week (\$23,660/year) to \$970/week (\$50,440/year) for 2016.
+The DOL also increased the salary level for highly compensated individuals from \$100,000/year to \$122,148/year.
 Additionally, the DOL indicated that they intend to include a mechanism to update automatically the salary level annually through a percentage tied to the Consumer Price Index.
-The new regulations also may include some limited ability to include bonus in determining if the salary level is met.
 Although the DOL made no changes to the job duties test required for exemption, there is still a possibility that a future change could be proposed, since the department asked for comments on such changes.